Skip to Main Content

 - The Reference Sequence (RefSeq) collection is a curated, non-redundant set of sequences, including genomic DNA, transcript (RNA) and protein products, for major research organisms.
 A representative GenBank record is used as the source for a RefSeq record with additional relevant information added by experts.
 There is one record for each gene, or each splice variant, from each organism represented.
 Each record is intended to present an encapsulation of the current understanding of a gene or protein.
 RefSeq is accessible through Entrez, LocusLink and BLAST.

 - Swiss-Prot is a curated protein sequence database which strives to provide a high level of annotation (such as the description of the function of a protein, its domains structure, post-translational modifications, variants, etc.), a minimal level of redundancy and high level of integration with other databases.
-Related databases and tools are available at the ExPASy Molecular Biology Server, which is the ExPASy (Expert Protein Analysis System) proteomics server of the Swiss Institute of Bioinformatics (SIB).
+Related databases and tools are available at the ExPASy, (Expert Protein Analysis System) from the Swiss Institute of Bioinformatics (SIB).

 - Cn3D is a helper application for your web browser that allows you to view 3-dimensional structures from NCBI’s Entrez retrieval service.
 Cn3D runs on Windows, Macintosh and Unix.
 Cn3D simultaneously displays structure, sequence and alignment, and now has powerful annotation and alignment editing features.